wix-incubator/fed-entry-level-exam/README.md

 *Note:* this is step is also mandatory.
 Friendly reminder to commit and push after completing this part.

-### Part 4 - **Previous experience only** Automated testing
+### Part 4 - [Previous experience only] Automated testing
-If you have previous experience in web development, this step is expected from you as well.
+**If you do not have previous experience in web development, you can skip this part.**
+Otherwise, it is mandatory.

 a.
 Add at least 3 automated tests browser using puppeteer, testing key features of your choice.
 b.
 Add component tests (using `jest`) to your work from *part 1*.